 Student loans are similar to other loans in that you borrow money from a lender and promise that you'll repay it, with interest.
 But the terms of student loans differ in one key respect.
 In other loans, the borrower is expected to begin paying the loan off in installments as soon as the money is distributed.
 In the case of a student loan, which is made to someone not earning money full-time, the borrower/student is usually not expected to begin repaying the loan until after his/her education is over.

-In the broad scheme of debt, student loans are also different from, say, credit card debt, because they are considered "good debt.”Good debt is debt taken on as an investment in your future.
-It tends to have a low interest rate–6% or less.
+In the broad scheme of debt, student loans are also different from, say, credit card debt, because they are considered "good debt."
 While it’s never ideal to have debt, at least student loans tend to have low interest rates and represent an investment in your future.
 After all, a study by the Hamilton Project found that a $100,000 investment in college at age 18 yields a greater return than an equal investment in bonds or stocks.
-"Bad debt,”Bad debt is debt with a high interest rate, such as 6% or more, and it’s often not taken on as an investment in the future. such as credit card debt or a car loan, offers no such payoff.
+"Bad debt," such as credit card debt or a car loan, offers no such payoff.

 While taking out a student loan for college should pay off, you should still be aware that you’re taking on debt.
 For that reason, be as careful about taking on this kind of debt as you would any other debt.
 As you’ll see shortly, some types of student loans are vastly superior to others.